‘The curriculum is vibrant and enriching. English, mathematics, the expressive arts and music are particular strengths.’ Ofsted 2017

 Children develop skills and knowledge through a range of stimulating topics.
 Learning is engaging and active throughout their time in the Early Years.

-Our learning metaphor this year at Horfield is Exploration.
+Our learning metaphor this year at Horfield is Journeys.